 - Depression: After surgery, some patients may suffer emotions of melancholy or despair, which might change how they eat.
 It’s essential to get help if you continue to experience depressive symptoms.

 - Relief and Motivation: Relief may result from a hiatal hernia that has been successfully repaired.
-Through this happy emotional reaction, some people may be inspired to take better care of their health, particularly by adopting a balanced diet and exercise routine.
+This happy emotional reaction may inspire some people to better care of their health, particularly by adopting a balanced diet and exercise routine.

 Psychological Tips for Post-Surgery Weight Management

-- Mindful Eating: Recognizing hunger and fullness signals may be aided by being aware and present throughout meals.
-By doing this, you may avoid overeating and improve your awareness of your body’s demands.
+- Mindful Eating: Being aware and present throughout meals may help you recognize hunger and fullness signals.
+This may help you avoid overeating and improve your awareness of your body’s demands.

 - Setting Realistic Expectations: Recognize that weight reduction after surgery may not be linear.
 Although there may be ups and downs, exercising patience and consistency in your good routines is essential.